-The object library file is called libcondordrmaa.a, and it is located within the $(LIB) directory.
-Its header file is $(INCLUDE)/drmaa.h, and file $(INCLUDE)/README gives further details on the implementation.
+The object library file is called libcondordrmaa.a, and it is located within the <release>/lib directory in the HTCondor download.
+Its header file is called lib_condor_drmaa.h, and it is located within the <release>/include directory in the HTCondor download.
+Also within <release>/include is the file lib_condor_drmaa.README, which gives further details on the implementation.

 Use of the library requires that a local condor_schedd daemon must be running, and the program linked to the library must have sufficient spool space.
 This space should be in /tmp or specified by the environment variables TEMP, TMP, or SPOOL.
 The program linked to the library and the local condor_schedd daemon must have read, write, and traverse rights to the spool space.